 - Make these fun snowflake ornaments from popsicle sticks.

 Celebrate and learn about the winter solstice with your kids!
-It’s not only an educational experience, but it’s also full of traditions and beautiful winter crafts and activities for kids and families to do together this winter season.
+It’s not only an educational experience but also full of traditions and beautiful winter crafts and activities for kids and families to do together this winter season.

 Click on the photo below for even more winter activities this season!

 Looking for easy-to-print activities and inexpensive problem-based challenges?

 We have you covered…